-- 1. Assist students in developing goals and objectives for clinical experiences. - 2.
-Communicate with preceptors and provide with appropriate clinical information and required forms. - 3.
-Review clinical requirements with student. - 4.
-Develop and maintain relationships with preceptors and clinical sites. - 5.
-Assist student throughout clinical experience to ensure appropriate learning. - 6.
+- 4. Communicate with preceptors and provide with appropriate clinical information and required forms and to discuss student performance.
+Provide preceptors contact information. - 5.
+Review clinical requirements with student. - 6.
+Coordinate with each student to perform a clinical site visit and evaluation. - 7.
+Develop and maintain relationships with preceptors and clinical sites. - 8.
+Assist student throughout clinical experience to ensure appropriate learning. - 9.
 Visit clinical sites as necessary.
-Participate in student evaluation with preceptor; faculty maintains responsibility for student evaluation. - 7.
+Participate in student evaluation with preceptor; faculty maintains responsibility for student evaluation. - 10.
 Determine degree to which student has achieved course objectives and completed course requirements.
-The clinical faculty assigns final grade. - 8.
-Coordinate with Clinical Course faculty regarding sending letters of appreciation and verification of precepting hours to clinical preceptors. - 9.
-Grade clinical assignments within 1 week of due date.
+The clinical faculty assigns final grade. - 11.
+Grade clinical assignments within 1 week of due date. - 12.
+Ensure all clinical paperwork (clinical logs, faculty and preceptor evaluations, verification of hours, etc.) are in each student's file.
+Sign each file verifying documentation is complete. - 13.
+Send letters of appreciation and verification of precepted hours to clinical preceptors at end of each semester. - 14.
+Notify program coordinator of any issues during semester.